 On a practical note, be sure to speak clearly in your video.
 You naturally do not want any part of your message to be lost or misunderstood, and the admissions committee may view your communication skills and style as indicators of how you might interact with your classmates and/or speak in the classroom.
 Spend some time practicing in front of a mirror or a friend, but do not overrehearse.
 And definitely do not try to read from an off-camera script or notes (trust us—they will be able to tell!).
 You want to come across as genuine and natural.

 Essay 2: Picture yourself at graduation.
-Describe how you spent your two years as a Texas MBA student, and how that experience helped to prepare you for the post-MBA world.
+Describe how you spent your time as a Texas McCombs MBA to achieve your personal and professional goals.
 (500 words)

-The school essentially wants to know the reasons you have selected the McCombs program in particular and how you will take advantage of specific resources and experiences it offers.
+The admissions committee essentially wants to know what has compelled you to choose McCombs in particular for your MBA and how you will take advantage of specific resources and experiences it offers.
 Why is it the most appropriate school for your goals, and why/how does it fit you personally?
-The assumption is that something you have learned about McCombs leads you to believe that the school would provide the experience, knowledge, skills, exposure, and/or other element you need to reach your goals.
-Likewise, something makes you feel you would fit well with the McCombs environment and be comfortable there, that you would be able to be and express the “real” you.
-So what are those things?
+The assumption is that something you have learned about the program leads you to believe that McCombs will provide the experience, knowledge, skills, exposure, and/or other element you need to reach your goals.
+Likewise, something makes you feel you would fit well with the McCombs environment and be comfortable there.
+So what has given you that impression?
 All the top MBA programs want reassurance that the candidates they admit have not applied simply because of the school’s reputation or ranking but rather because they are truly excited to be a part of the community and to benefit from that specific learning experience.
 McCombs is not simply seeking warm bodies with which to fill its classrooms; it is striving to add to a long history of effective global business leaders and a network of alumni dedicated to the school and each other.
 Demonstrating your authentic interest in the program by offering concrete examples and drawing clear connections between who you want to be and what the school offers is key to crafting a compelling essay response.

 If you have targeted McCombs because you feel it is the right program for you, you likely already have an idea of why that is true and how you would function as part of its community.
 If you do not yet have a handle on these points, you definitely need to start (now!) researching the school thoroughly, including interacting directly with students and/or alumni.
 Identify at least one (ideally more) resource, offering, or quality that McCombs has that is unique or that it excels in that directly relates to what you need to attain your post-MBA goals.
 And do not just offer a list—you must explain how the identified element(s) will fulfill particular needs for you.

-Keep in mind that business school is not only about course work and recruiting.
-You can (and should!) also have fun, make friends, and be a contributing member of the community outside the classroom.
+Keep in mind that business school is not only about course work and recruiting, and McCombs specifically asks about achieving your personal goals as well as your career aspirations.
+While you are a student, you can (and should!) also have fun, make friends, and be a contributing member of the community outside the classroom.
 So take care not to discuss only academic and professional development elements of the McCombs program.
 Explore the school’s social events and offerings—including affinity, social, and sports clubs, for starters—to identify other aspects of the experience that you anticipate will also play an important role in your MBA journey.
 Although we would not encourage you to force this angle and mention something just to tick a box, so to speak, addressing these options can be an effective way of revealing more of your values and personality to the admissions committee and thereby presenting a more well-rounded impression of yourself.

-Optional Statement: Please provide any additional information you believe is important and/or address any areas of concern that will be beneficial to the Admissions Committee in considering your application (e.g. unexplained gaps in work experience, choice of recommenders, academic performance, or extenuating personal circumstances).
+Optional Statement: Please provide any additional information you believe is important or address any areas of concern that you believe will be beneficial to MBA Admissions in considering your application (e.g., gaps in work experience, choice of recommender, academic performance, or extenuating personal circumstances).
 (250 words)

 We tend to believe that the best use of the optional essay is to explain confusing or problematic issues in your candidacy, and this prompt offers an opportunity to do just that.
-So, if you need to, this is your chance to address any questions an admissions officer might have about your profile—a poor grade or overall GPA, a low GMAT or GRE score, a gap in your work experience, etc. Consider downloading a free copy of our mbaMission Optional Essays Guide, in which we offer detailed advice on deciding whether to submit an optional essay and on how best to approach writing such a submission, with multiple examples.
+So, if you need to, this is your chance to address any questions an admissions officer might have about your profile.
+Consider downloading a free copy of our mbaMission Optional Essays Guide, in which we offer detailed advice on deciding whether to submit an optional essay and on how best to approach writing such a submission, with multiple examples.

 However, because McCombs does not stipulate that you can only discuss a problem area in this essay, you have some leeway to share anything you think may be pivotal or particularly compelling.
 We caution you against trying to fill this space simply because you fear that not doing so would somehow count against you.
 Remember, by submitting an additional essay, you are asking the admissions committee to do extra work on your behalf, so you need to make sure that time is warranted.
 If you are using the essay to emphasize something that if omitted would render your application incomplete, take this opportunity to write a very brief narrative that reveals this key new aspect of your candidacy.